Oracle Licensing

 • Isolate Oracle workloads: This cannot be overstated.
 If you run Oracle products on VMware or other non-Oracle virtualization, dedicate specific hosts or clusters to those Oracle workloads.
 Physically segregate them from other infrastructure.
 This limits your licensing scope and provides a clear boundary.
 Document these boundaries (for example, cluster names โ€œOracle Cluster A, Bโ€ and show that Oracle VMs never run in others).

-• Continuously monitor compliance: Virtual environments change frequently โ€“ VMs move, clusters expand.
-Make license compliance checks part of your change management.
+• Continuously monitor compliance: Virtual environments change frequently โ€“ VMs move, and clusters expand.
+Make license compliance checks a part of your change management process.
 Immediately assess the license impact if a new host is added to an Oracle cluster.
 If an Oracle VM accidentally runs on an unlicensed host, make a note and ensure it doesnโ€™t happen again (and be prepared to defend why that shouldnโ€™t count, though Oracle might count it anyway if seen in audit logs).
-Some companies use features like VMwareโ€™s affinity rules to technically prevent Oracle VMs from moving to certain hosts โ€“ use those and keep screenshots/records as evidence of your controls.
+Some companies utilize features like VMwareโ€™s affinity rules to technically prevent Oracle VMs from being moved to certain hosts.
+Use these features and keep screenshots or records as evidence of your controls.

 • Bring in experts if audited: If Oracle announces an audit and you have a complex virtual environment, strongly consider getting a third-party Oracle licensing expert or legal counsel experienced in Oracle audits.
 They can help push back on overreaching and navigating Oracleโ€™s claims.
 For example, Oracleโ€™s position on VMware has been challenged in some legal cases (because the contract doesnโ€™t explicitly mention it).
 While most customers settle, you may have more leverage than you think โ€“ specialists can advise where the โ€œgiveโ€ is in Oracleโ€™s stance.